popy2k14/SOAS/README.md

 ```

 Save the `fonts` folder into your ESPHome folder.
 The folder needs to be placed in the same directory as your YAML.

+Edit the `select` options with a stream URL and the name of the stream.
+To get some streams, install [radio browser](https://www.home-assistant.io/integrations/radio_browser/).
+Select a stream, send it to the clock and look at the ESPHome logging to view the URL of that stream.

 ## Usage